top of page

 Taking care of a newborn is all encompassing.
 It is exhausting.
 And it’s natural to want to give our all to our baby.

-The Fourth Trimester: Awareness is the first step
+The Fourth Trimester: Awareness of the Importance of Postpartum Recovery is the First Step

-First, the way to prevent postpartum emotional exhaustion is to become aware of the fourth trimester as part of family life, just as pregnancy and birth are part of family life.
-The fourth trimester should be part of the lexicon of motherhood on an individual level and a society level.
+To prevent postpartum emotional exhaustion, it's important to recognize the fourth trimester as an integral part of family life, just like pregnancy and childbirth.
+The concept of the fourth trimester should be included in the language of motherhood both personally and societally.

-The fourth trimester is all about the postpartum period being a sensitive and significant time for both mom and baby.
+The fourth trimester is a crucial and delicate period for both the mother and the baby.

-In 2018, thankfully, the fourth trimester was been included in the official lexicon of motherhood.
-In May of 2018, after much advocacy and research to support this position, the American College of Obstetrics and Gynecology (ACOG) recognized the fourth trimester as a sensitive, significant time for both mother and baby and their families.
+In May 2018, following extensive advocacy and research backing this perspective, the American College of Obstetrics and Gynecology (ACOG) acknowledged the fourth trimester as an important and sensitive period for mothers, babies, and their families.

 Thankfully, US society is moving forward with this social construct.
 ACOG has taken a research based position and polling indicates that 93% of Americans believe there should be paid family leave when babies are born.